 - 1 cup coconut milk (from can)

 - Preheat oven to 350°F. Chop carrots roughly and spread on a baking tray.
-Add half of the olive oil (1 tbsp as per original recipe) and a pinch of salt and pepper.
+Add about ½ tbsp olive oil and a pinch of salt and pepper.
 Stir together and bake in the oven for 30 minutes, stirring halfway through.

 - While the carrots are roasting, prepare the remaining vegetables and spices.

-- Add lentils, cumin, coriander, turmeric and vegetable broth.
-Cover and simmer for 20 minutes, stirring occasionally.
+- Add lentils, cumin, coriander, turmeric, carrots and 4 cups vegetable broth.
+Cover and simmer for 30 minutes, stirring occasionally.